integrations/slack/README.md

 ## License
 The project is available as open source under the terms of the [MIT License](LICENSE).

-When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).
+When using the GitHub logos, we should be sure to follow the [GitHub logo guidelines](https://github.com/logos).